Ethics and the Bureaucratization of the Psychotherapy Professions

 March 20, 2021

 Farhad Dalal is a psychotherapist and group analyst living and working in Devon.
-His books to date include: Taking the Group Seriously (1998), Race, Colour and the Processes of Racialization (2002), Thought Paralysis: The Virtues of Discrimination (2012), and CBT: The Cognitive Behavioural Tsunami - Managerialism, Politics and the Corruptions of Science (2018).
+He is the convenor of the group analytic training in Bengaluru, India.
+His books to date include: Taking the Group Seriously (1998), Race, Colour and the Processes of Racialization (2002), Thought Paralysis: The Virtues of Discrimination (2012), and CBT: The Cognitive Behavioural Tsunami - Managerialism, Politics and the Corruptions of Science (2018)

 The talk starts by outlining three ways that philosophers have thought about ethics – deontology, consequentialism and virtue ethics.
 I argue that society in general, including the field of psychotherapy, has become enamoured by the shallowest of these, consequentialism.
 Further, the world has become bewitched by the siren song of the logical positivists and their take on the fact/value dichotomy.
 When combined, both these have resulted in quantity being used to police not only quality but also human qualities.